bluefireteam/audioplayers/getting_started.md

 This tutorial should help you get started with the audioplayers library, covering the basics but guiding you all the way through advanced features.
 You can also play around with our [official example app](https://bluefireteam.github.io/audioplayers/) and [explore the code](https://github.com/bluefireteam/audioplayers/tree/main/packages/audioplayers/example), that showcases every feature the library has to offer.

 In order to install this package, add the [latest version](pub.dev/packages/audioplayers) of `audioplayers` to your `pubspec.yaml` file.
-This packages uses [the Federated Plugin](https://docs.flutter.dev/development/packages-and-plugins/developing-packages) guidelines to support multiple platforms, so it should just work on all supported platforms your app is built for without any extra configuration.
-You should not need to add the `audioplayers_*` packages directly.
+This package uses [the Federated Plugin](https://docs.flutter.dev/development/packages-and-plugins/developing-packages) guidelines to support multiple platforms, so it should just work on all supported platforms your app is built for without any extra configuration.
+You do not need to add the `audioplayers_*` packages directly.

 ## Setup Platforms